data-community-of-practice/AI-Graph-Obsidian/tools/What is Cursor.md

   <img src="https://imagedelivery.net/0LwqpAMWL2C8o12h9UoZew/b0f12787-8043-4c5b-6795-b6864d759800/public" alt="image">
 </div>
 <div align="center"><small style="font-size: 16px;">Cursor's AI-generated response, offering six detailed suggestions to enhance the application's robustness, including an example of a worker pool implementation with an 'Apply' option for immediate code integration.</small></div><br>
+%%Also add how to get Cursor for your system %%
 ## What Sets Cursor Apart: A Developer's Perspective

 Having extensively utilized Visual Studio Code and Cursor in my development work, I've discovered several distinctive features that elevate it above other AI-enhanced coding tools.
 Here are the key aspects that make Cursor stand out: